 Social media is the fastest route to getting on an influencer’s radar.
 At the very least, companies should follow influencers on Twitter and LinkedIn.
 They can also find these influencers if they are active on other networks.

-Additionally, businesses should begin sharing their postings and social media updates, adding comments, and starting dialogues.
+Additionally, businesses should begin sharing their posts and social media updates, adding comments, and starting dialogues.
 A single retweet will not suffice—it will be lost in the flood of content that an influencer regularly sees on their profiles.

 A witty remark will pique their interest.
 After they’ve linked it to the rest of a company’s social media activity, influencers will have a solid foundation for developing a connection and then building a relationship.

-3) Connect with the influencer
+3) Connect with the influencer before you make a request for influencer marketing

 Companies must first decide what they hope to gain from cooperation.